GDPR email marketing: What you need to know

 Review data retention practices

-An important point of this GDPR email marketing practice is to minimize the stored data.
+An important point of this GDPR email marketing practice is to minimize the stored customer data.
 For instance, businesses’ email marketing campaigns must have a legitimate reason to store their subscribers’ email addresses.

 Why GDPR email marketing compliance matters